WeblateOrg/weblate/docs/install.rst

 fulltext search.

-On upgrade to version 0.8 you should run :program:`./manage.py syncdb` to setup new tables and :program:`./manage.py rebuild_index` to rebuild index for fulltext search.
+On upgrade to version 0.8 you should run :program:`./manage.py syncdb` to setup new tables, :program:`./manage.py setupgroups` to update privileges setup and :program:`./manage.py rebuild_index` to rebuild index for fulltext search.